-The daily benefit is equal to 2/3 of the insured's average daily earnings in the last 3 months.
-Benefit is payable from the day after the onset of disability until full recovery or certification of permanent disability.
-The benefits may be paid weekly or monthly.
+The daily benefit is equal to 2/3 of the insured's average daily wage in the last 3 months and is paid from the day after the disability began until full recovery or certification of permanent disability.
+The benefit may be paid weekly or monthly.